unicode-org/cldr/docs/site/development/development-process/design-proposals/islamic-calendar-types.md

 MS's UmAlQuraCalendar supports Umm al-Qura calendar introduced by Saudi Arabia [http://www.staff.science.uu.nl/~gent0113/islam/ummalqura.htm].

 Recently, JSR-310 (formerly - Joda Time) was approved and the whole new date/time package will be integrated into Java 8.
 JSR-310 folks want to identify calendar type using BCP 47 locale extension.
-So they proposed to[add a few islamic calendar types](http://unicode.org/cldr/trac/ticket/5525) - one of Um al-Qura, one for Saudi Arabia sighting.
+So they proposed to [add a few islamic calendar types](http://unicode.org/cldr/trac/ticket/5525) - one of Um al-Qura, one for Saudi Arabia sighting.

 ## Islamic Calendar Variants